Rectal Prolapse

 - Complete prolapse.

-Etiology and occurrence- this condition occurs more often in extremes of life- children below 3yrs and elderly people.
+Etiology and occurrence: This condition occurs more often in extremes of life like children below 3 years and elderly people.

 In infants